fluentnumbers/obsidian-quartz/content/ML/LLM/tokenization.md

 - [[#Resource|Resource]]

 ## Note
-- Embeddings aim to obtain a low dimensional representation of the original data while preserving most of the essential information
+- Embeddings aim to obtain a low dimensional representation of the original data in a continuous vector space, while preserving most of the essential information
 - Tokenization is a substep of the embedding process, but often these are seen as synonyms
 - Tokenizer is an object separate from an [[LLM]] model, a *preprocessing* stage that requires an (independent) multi-language training set
 	- more training data in a particular language fed into tokenizer results in denser sequences, which is beneficial for the [[attention]] mechanism with limited context length